 JACK METCALF, State Senator; RAY MOORE, State Senator; ROY A. FERGUSON, State Representative.

-Advisory Committee: BOB WILLIAMS, State Representative; EUGENE V. LUX, State Representative; SHIRLEY J. WINSLEY, State Representative; BOB DILGER, Executive Secretary, Washington State Building and Construction Trades Council AFL-CIO; ART BRADEN, Vice President, JC's Governmental reserve requirements, requiring write offs of worthless bank assets, and controlling the issuance of Federal Reserve notes.
-Some of the purposes of the Federal Reserve System are: providing a nearly uniform discount rate, control of the money supply, requiring reserves for protection of banks. permitting elasticity in the creation of currency, supervision of the banking business and creation of a market for commercial
+Advisory Committee: BOB WILLIAMS, State Representative; EUGENE V. LUX, State Representative; SHIRLEY J. WINSLEY, State Representative; BOB DILGER, Executive Secretary, Washington State Building and Construction Trades Council AFL-CIO; ART BRADEN, Vice President, JC's Governmental Affairs. reserve requirements, requiring write offs of worthless bank assets, and controlling the issuance of Federal Reserve notes.
+Some of the purposes of the Federal Reserve System are: providing a nearly uniform discount rate, control of the money supply, requiring reserves for protection of banks, permitting elasticity in the creation of currency, supervision of the banking business and creation of a market for commercial paper.
 The effect of Referendum Bill 41, if approved into law:

 The State Legislature is to seek, through an attorney it selects, to have the United States Supreme Court accept a lawsuit commenced by the state.
-The lawsuit would challenge (1) the constitutionality of the delegation to the Federal Reserve System of the power to create money and exercise control over economic activity, and (2) the delegation of authority under which banks have made unrestricted foreign

-SAVE MONEY - VOTE "NO" ON REFERENDUM BILL 41

-The lawsuit proposed by this referendum would be frivolous and costly.
+The lawsuit would challenge (1) the constitutionality of the delegation to the Federal Reserve System of the power to create money and exercise control over economic activity, and (2) the delegation of authority under which banks have made unrestricted foreign loans.
+Statement against SAVE MONEY - VOTE "NO" ON REFERENDUM BILL 41 The lawsuit proposed by this referendum would be frivolous and costly.
 In 1982 the Attorney General of the state of Washington declined to file a lawsuit challenging the constitutionality of the Federal Reserve System because there was "no real possibility that the United States Supreme Court would strike down that law (if challenged) as an unconstitutional delegation of the power of Congress."
 In fact, the claim is so weak that the United States Supreme Court would probably not even consider it.

-LAWSUITS ARE EXPENSIVE

-Your tax dollars and the human resources that would be spent conducting such a lawsuit would be wasted.
-These resources should be put to better use meeting the needs of

-FEDERAL RESERVE SYSTEM IS CONSTITUTIONAL

-Congress created the Federal Reserve System in 1913 to meet the country's need for a safer and more stable monetary system.
+LAWSUITS ARE EXPENSIVE Your tax dollars and the human resources that would be spent conducting such a lawsuit would be wasted.
+These resources should be put to better use meeting the needs of the people.
+FEDERAL RESERVE SYSTEM IS CONSTITUTIONAL Congress created the Federal Reserve System in 1913 to meet the country's need for a safer and more stable monetary system.
 It has properly fulfilled that role for almost 75 years.
 Congress oversees the operations of the Federal Reserve System through regular hearings and its review of semiannual reports.
 Also, the expenses of the Federal Reserve System are audited each year by the General Accounting Office, the auditing arm of Congress.

-The United States Constitution gives Congress the power to regulate money and banking.
-The delegation by Congress to the Federal Reserve System of that power has been consistently upheld by the courts.
-A court challenge of that delegation cannot win.
+The United States Constitution gives Congress the Advisory Committee: R. TED BOTTIGER, State Senator: power to regulate money and banking.
+The delegation by KATHERINE ALLEN, State Representative; MIKE VESETH, Pro-Congress to the Federal Reserve System of that power has fessor of Economics, Tacoma; RONALD GOULD, Attorney, been consistently upheld by the courts.
+A court challenge of Seattle.

+that delegation cannot win.
 It is wasteful to raise the issue again.
 Lawsuits are expensive.
 Save your tax dollars.

-VOTE "NO" ON REFERENDUM BILL 41

-Don't be misled by false claims and don't waste the taxpayers' money!

-- The "Fed" is not "a private interest" group.
-Board members are appointed by the President and confirmed by - · It is simple-minded to blame all our complex economic problems on this public agency. - The Federal Reserve System's constitutionality has been consistently upheld by the courts.
+VOTE "NO" ON REFERENDUM BILL 41 Rebuttal of Statement for Don't be misled by false claims and don't waste the taxpayers' money! • The "Fed" is not "a private interest" group.
+Board members are appointed by the President and confirmed by the Senate. · It is simple-minded to blame all our complex economic problems on this public agency.
+The Federal Reserve System's constitutionality has been consistently upheld by the courts.
 Do not vote for a costly and frivolous lawsuit: Vote NO on 41.
+Voters' Pamphlet Statement Prepared by:

-ARLIE U. DeJARNATT, State Senator; MAX VEKICH, State Representative; JOHN R. PRICE, Dean and Professor of Law.
+ARLIE U. DEJARNATT, State Senator; MAX VEKICH, State Representative; JOHN R. PRICE, Dean and Professor of Law.
+Seattle.